dszeto/heroku-buildpack-pio/README.md

 ### Find the eventserver's Postgresql add-on

+Look for the add-on identifier, like `postgresql-aerodynamic-00000`.

 ```bash
 heroku addons
 ```

-* The `postgres-` ID will be needed in a later step.
+* The identifier will be needed in a later step

 ## Create an Engine